joeberger/roboButton/README.md

 1.  <details coming soon>

+## World Domination

-## Now turn everyting on!
-You will not need to pair these bluetooth devices wit your device; the application will take care of this for you.
+Now turn everyting on!
+You don't need to pair these bluetooth devices with your device; the application will take care of this for you.
+This application uses very few features of the Arduino processor.
+You can provide all sorts of additional functionality!
+Woot!

 ## Software Design